 - Difficulty sleeping or frequent nightmares

-- Loss of interest in school, not wanting to go to school or declining grades
+- Loss of interest in school, not wanting to go to school or declining performance in class

-- Self-destructive behavior – harming themselves, talking about suicide or running away from home
+- Self-destructive behavior, including harming themselves, talking about suicide or running away from home

 For more on determining whether your special needs child is being bullied at school, visit the Warning Signs Checklist at StopBullying.gov.

-When a child is being bullied at school, what are their legal rights?
+When a child is being bullied at school, s/he has legal rights

 The U.S. Department of Education wrote letters about the problem of children with disabilities being bullied in 2013.
 (These are also called the Dear Colleagues letters on Bullying of Students with Disabilities).
 The goal of these letters was make clear how bullying negatively impacts a student’s education and growth.